apollographql/apollo-ios/CodegenCLI/README.md

-  init                    Initialize a new configuration with defaults. validate                Validate a configuration file or JSON formatted string. generate                Generate Swift source code based on a code generation configuration.
+  init                    Initialize a new configuration with defaults. validate                Validate a configuration file or JSON formatted string. generate                Generate Swift source code based on a code generation configuration. fetch-schema            Download a GraphQL schema from the Apollo Registry or GraphQL introspection.

   See 'apollo-ios-cli help <subcommand>' for detailed help.
 ```